ankur108/encord/README.md

-# Encord FDE Challenge — Ankur Chaudhary
+# Encord FDE Challenge - Ankur Chaudhary

-Migrating an autonomous-driving customer's images, scene-level metadata, and annotations into the Encord platform so they can **view, search, and continue annotating** the data.
+Migrating an autonomous-driving customer's images, scene-level metadata, and annotations into the Encord platform so they can **view, search, and continue annotating** the data — done **programmatically** via the Encord Python SDK so the customer can fold it into their own ingestion pipelines.

 The data lives in a public GCS bucket, organized by split: